NUVAXOVID injection dispersion medication leaflet

 Shelf life: 9 months-unopened bottle, at a temperature between (2°C - 8°C)

-Other medicine substances of the same pharmaceutical group with COVID-19 vaccine (recombinant, with adjuvant)
+Other substances similar to COVID-19 vaccine (recombinant, with adjuvant)

 1. NAME OF THE MEDICINAL PRODUCT